 Blackberry canes are biennial.
-Vegetative canes develop the first year, bear fruit the second year, and die after fruiting.
-Fruiting canes must be removed after harvest.
+Vegetative canes (also called primocanes) develop the first year, bear fruit the second year, and die after fruiting.
+Fruiting canes (also called floricanes) must be removed after harvest.
 New canes from the roots will replace these canes.
 The new canes will have fruit the following year.